ammar-tanwar/bloglearnbay/posts/top-50-interview-question-on-statistics.md

 id: "top-50-interview-question-on-statistics"
 tableData:
   [
-    Marketing, Sales, and HR Is being a data scientist the only hope?, How is Data Science Used in Sales and Marketing?,

 MNCs Currently Using Data Science,
 What is the advantage of using Data Science in Business?, Data Science Jobs in Sales and Marketing,